guruthree/cube-bench-classic/README.md

 | num | select & toggle the current cube 1 to 10  |

 The default current cube is cube 1.
 Clicking outside the window will also quit.

+### Known issues

+Multiple screens, maybe?

+* Window size is determined from `screenBits`, which documentation suggests doesn't acknowledge the existance of multiple screens.
+If you have two screens, meaning the window may span across multiple screens.